How May 24 Became Known as Victoria Day

 Victoria and Albert’s first child, Princess Victoria, was born nine months after their wedding.
 But little Vicky wasn’t an only child for long.
 A year later, she had a baby brother for company, and within 17 years, the royal household boasted nine children: four boys and five girls.

 After 21 years of marriage, Queen Victoria became a widow.
 In 1861, her beloved Prince Albert died from typhoid.
 Consumed with grief, Victoria would spend her next 40 years of life wearing only black clothing, and would rarely be seen in public.

 If you thought being bilingual made you an overachiever, you’re about to get schooled.
-Queen Victoria was fluent in five languages: English, German, French, Latin, and Italian.
-She also learned a little Hindustani and Urdu in order to chat with her Indian servants at Windsor Castle.
+Queen Victoria was fluent in no fewer than five languages: English, German, French, Latin, and Italian.
+She also learned a little Hindustani and Urdu in order to chat with her Indian servants at Windsor Castle (above).

 Queen Victoria ruled for 63 years, and up until September 2015, was the longest reigning British monarch.
-The current monarch, Queen Elizabeth II, now holds the title.
+The late Queen Elizabeth II—who celebrated her Platinum Jubilee of 70 years on the throne—now holds the title.